 Take anything and mix it with something else, and you can come up with something potentially harmful.
 That can be the case with tocopheryl acetate.
 The tocopheryl part is vitamin E, but the acetate comes about when the vitamin E is mixed with acetic acid.

-The resulting ingredient can actually irritate your skin more than help repair or heal it.
+The resulting ingredient can actually irritate your skin more than help.

 What is Tocopheryl Acetate?